wizards-of-lua/wizards-of-lua/docs/introduction.md

 As any other Minecraft command it can be executed directly from the chat window (or from within a command block).

-For example, to execute a spell from the chat, just type 't' to open the chat prompt and begin typing:
+For example, to cast a spell from the chat, just type 't' to open the chat prompt and begin typing:
 ```
 /lua